-nRBCs are present in the peripheral blood of normal infants up to the fifth day of life.
+nRBCs are in the peripheral blood of normal infants up to the fifth day of life.
 They are primarily produced in the fetal bone marrow in response to erythropoietin and are stored in the marrow as precursors to reticulocytes and mature erythrocytes.
-In one study, the sensitivity of nRBCs for detecting sepsis was 35%, its specificity 53.48%, and its positive and negative predictive values were 23.07% and 67.64%, respectively (17).
-Their findings were similar to the study done by Tripathi et al. (2010) (18,19).
-They stated that activated macrophages release cytokines, which play an important role in stimulating nRBCs in the absence of hypoxia.
-She also revealed that nRBCs were significantly increased in early and late neonatal sepsis.
-Another study by Dulay et al. (2008) also reported a significant increase in nRBCs with early-onset neonatal sepsis (13).
+In one study, the sensitivity of nRBC for detecting sepsis was 35%, its specificity 53.48%, its positive predictive value and its negative predictive value were 23.07% and 67.64% respectively (17).
+Their findings were similar with the study done by Tripathi et al (2010) (18, 19).
+They stated that activated macrophages releases cytokines which play important role in stimulating nRBC in absence of hypoxia.
+She also revealed that nRBC were significantly increased in early and late neonatal sepsis.
+Another study which was done by Dulay et al (2008) also stated significant increase in nRBC with early onset of neonatal sepsis (13).

-In our case, we observed up to intermediate normoblasts, which are typically at the orthochromic normoblastic stage of maturation, characterized by a round nucleus with markedly dense chromatin.
-The cytoplasm of the circulating nucleated red cells typically displays polychromasia, and the cells are somewhat larger than mature erythrocytes, reflecting their more immature stage.
-The marked increase in nRBC count gives rise to a spuriously high WBC count.
-The appearance of nRBCs signifies bone marrow damage or stress, indicating that potentially serious underlying disease and extramedullary hematopoiesis have been activated.

-In this case, we did not calculate the standard CBC indicators of neonatal sepsis, since our primary findings were of nRBCs and late and intermediate normoblasts in the smear examined.
+In our case we saw up to intermediate normoblasts which are typically at orthochromic normoblastic stage of maturation, characterized by a round nucleus with markedly dense chromatin.
+The cytoplasm of the circulating nucleated red cells typically display polychromasia, and the cells are somewhat larger than mature erythrocytes, reflecting their more maturation stage.
+The marked increase in nRBC count gives rise to spuriously high WBC count.
+The appearance of nRBC signifies bone marrow damage or stress that potentially serious underlying disease and extramedullary hematopoiesis have been activated.
+In this case we did not go about calculating the standard CBC indicators of neonatal sepsis since our primary findings were of nRBCs and late and intermediate normoblasts in the smear examined.